Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 - Use resources that have dependencies on others, demonstrating how easy it is to reference resources created by modules
 - Add additional resources from your private Bicep registry and see how easy it can be to interact with it

-1. Machine Learning resource requires a reference to an AppInsights instance.
-To get started, first at its reference the same way you did before based on the notes you copied from the registry:
+1. The Machine Learning resource requires a reference to an Application Insights Workspace instance.
+To get things started, add the `microsoft.insights.components` bicep registry reference you copied earlier.
+For example:

     ```Bicep
     module appi 'br:<YourRegistry>.azurecr.io/bicep/modules/microsoft.insights.components:<YourVersion>' =
     ```

-1. Next, select the area right behind the `=` character and press `space`.
+2. Next, select the area right behind the `=` character and press `space`.
 This should open a context menu that, as in Lab 1 for the local path, offers you to auto-populate the module with all required parameters.

     <img src="./media/Lab8/requiredProperties.png" alt="Required properties" height="150">

-1. As you can see, application insights requires two parameters, `name` and `workspaceResourceId`.
+3. As you can see, application insights requires two parameters, `name` and `workspaceResourceId`.
 Please enter the details as follows
    - Add a `applicationInsightsWorkspaceName` parameter to the parameters section
    - Fill in the module properties as you did for the other resources (i.e. scope, deployment name).
 For the `workspaceResourceId` use the `resourceId` output of the `la`-module deployment.